If Basecamp doesn’t fit the bill, do not worry as you can consider these five equally good alternatives:

 Basecamp is a solid product that our experts evaluated with a 8.5 score and with a 100% user satisfaction rate.
 It's price starts at $99.
 However, you may want to consider other Resource Management Software products that got even better scores and satisfaction ratings.
 Here's how Basecamp fares in comparison to these:

-It may in some cases be a true challenge to get a trustworthy Agile Project Management Software app that will not only meet your expectations but will also include your budget limits.
-While you examine different alternatives to Basecamp you may want to pay attention not only to offered tools but also to a wide range of aspects such as available plans, level of customer support, supported mobile devices and available integrations.
-With decent research you should be able to locate a service that will include all the things you want at a reasonable cost.
+It might in some cases be a real challenge to locate a solid Agile Project Management Software solution that will not only match your requirements but will also cover your budget limits.
+When you analyze various alternatives to Basecamp you should pay attention not simply to functionalities but also to a wide range of factors like cost, quality of customer support, supported mobile devices and available integrations.
+With enough knowledge you should be able to find an app that is going to have all the elements you require at a reasonable price.